rath/libxml2-java/README.md

 - JAXP(JSR 206) provider
 - Modifying DOM tree (xmlNewXXX functions) and update it

-## Build
+## Build instructions

-You need essential build tools such as [Java Development Kit](http://en.wikipedia.org/wiki/Java_Development_Kit), [Gradle](http://www.gradle.org), [GNU Make](http://www.gnu.org/software/make/) and most importantly you should have libxml2 development package on your system.
+You need essential build tools such as [Java Development Kit](http://en.wikipedia.org/wiki/Java_Development_Kit) 6 or higher, [Gradle](http://www.gradle.org), [GNU Make](http://www.gnu.org/software/make/) and most importantly you should have libxml2 development package on your system.

+If you need to specify jdk directory instead of system default location, then use --with-jdk option

+	./configure --with-jdk=/opt/local/java

+Otherwise, configure script would try to detect where JDK is installed on your system.

 ### Mac OS X
 	$ sudo port install libxml2